 The Small Business Administration offers disaster loans and business counseling for those affected by Hurricane Florence.

-Business Physical Disaster Loans (Deadline has been extended to December 19, 2018) – Loans to businesses to repair or replace disaster-damaged property owned by the business.
+Business Physical Disaster Loans (Deadline was December 19, 2018) – Loans to businesses to repair or replace disaster-damaged property owned by the business.
 Businesses of any size or eligible.

 Economic Injury Disaster Loans (Deadline: June 14, 2019) – Working capital loans to help small businesses and most private, non-profit organizations of all sizes meet ordinary financial obligations that can’t be met as a result of Hurricane Florence.